 With 100 trillion bacteria living in our guts, we have more bacteria cells in our bodies than human cells, so it’s no wonder that this vibrant community of microflora have a huge impact on our lives.
 Relation between the gut microbiota and human health is being increasingly recognised.
 It is now well established that a healthy gut flora is largely responsible for overall health of the host.
-Your gut health has also a great impact in your mood, as it stores 95% of your serotonin.
+Your gut health also has a great impact in your mood, as it stores 95% of your serotonin.
 We should consider our gut bacteria some of our best friends and care for them appropriately.

 Humans have been consuming sources of probiotics for thousands of years in fermented foods and foods high in probiotic activity such as miso, kimchi and kombucha.
 But what exactly are probiotics?
 What is the difference between probiotics and prebiotics?
 And how can we promote their growth and development in our guts?